d| h| m| s

 Understanding the W-2 Boxes

-Form W-2 includes numbered boxes that provide key information, such as:
+Form W-2 includes numbered boxes that provide key information for taxpayers, such as:

 • Box 1: Total taxable wages, tips, and other compensation